Effective: October 25, 2017

 - First-party cookies are placed by the site that you visit.
 They can make your experience on the web more efficient.
 For example, they help us remember:

 - Third-party cookies are placed by a company other than the site you are on.
 For example, we may partner with an advertising network to deliver some of the ads you see.
+We also may partner with companies in order to provide personalized product recommendations based on trends and on your browsing and purchase history on our mobile app or website.
 Or we may partner with an analytics company to help understand how users interact with our site.
 These “third party” companies also may place cookies on your browser to understand your behavior over time.
 The use of online tracking mechanisms by third parties is subject to those third parties’ own privacy policies, and not this policy.

 Pixel tags.
 A pixel tag or web beacon is a small string of software code that represents a graphic image request on a web page or email.
 There may or may not be a visible graphic image associated with the pixel tag or web beacon, and often the image is designed to blend into the background of a web page or email.
 It can be embedded in a web page or in an email to transmit information, which may include personal information.
 Pixel tags can be used for many purposes, including site traffic reporting, unique visitor counts, advertising auditing and reporting, and to determine whether a user has opened a particular email.